AngleProtocol/angle-docs/faq.md

 You can see the specific fees implemented in detail in Angle's [analytics](https://analytics.angle.money).

-## Where are the funds stored?
+## Where are the funds stored in the protocol, and how are they separated?

 The funds of Angle's protocol are stored in smart contracts.
-There will be one smart contract storing the funds per collateral/stablecoin pair.
-The code of the smart contract is public, open source and will be formally verified and audited by third party auditors.
+There is one smart contract for each collateral/stablecoin pair, such that funds are distributed amongst multiple contracts.
+A portion of the funds will be transferred to strategies responsible for earning yield.
+These strategies will transfer some funds to other protocols like Compound or Aave.

-A portion of the funds will be transferred to strategies responsible for getting yield on these funds.
-These strategies may end transferring some funds to protocols like Compound or Aave.
+The code of the smart contracts is open source and has been be formally verified and audited by third party auditors.

 ## Is there any risk?